hashicorp/katakoda/consul-l7-observability-kubernetes/step4.md

 public-api                                                   3/3     Running   0          120m
 ```

-Next, in a different terminal, forward port `80` from the `frontend` pod hosting the UI to the development
+Next, issue the following command, which, in a separate terminal, will forward port `80` from the `frontend` pod hosting the UI to the development
 host's port `8080`.

 `kubectl port-forward deploy/frontend 8080:80 --address 0.0.0.0`{{execute T2}}